Excavator insurance

 It’s been reported that general liability for excavators can cost anywhere from $1,100 to $3,100 annually, depending on the coverage limits.
 Excavator insurance costs a little more than average because of the overall risk.

 Unfortunately, excavator insurance isn’t like car insurance in the regard that the safest operators and drivers pay the least.
-At the same time, this may also be the tip of the iceberg when it comes to insurance expenses since this is the cost of just one coverage.
+At the same time, this may be the tip of the iceberg regarding insurance expenses since this is the cost of just one coverage.

-A BOP is a great way for excavating companies to save on their insurance as they bundle liability, property, and business interruption for a more affordable premium.
-Workers’ compensation may also cost more than average, given the daily responsibilities of employees.
+A BOP is an excellent way for excavating companies to save on their insurance as they bundle liability, property, and business interruption for a more affordable premium.
+Workers' compensation may also cost more than average, given employees' daily responsibilities.

 Excavator insurance from Insurance Navy

 With contractor’s insurance like excavators, some are lucky to stay within their budgets, let alone save.
-At Insurance Navy, we strive to set a new low-cost standard for every type of insurance regardless of who or what they’re by prioritizing budget over risk.
+At Insurance Navy, we strive to set a new low-cost standard for every type of insurance regardless of who or what they are by prioritizing budget over risk.

-Excavation professionals have enough on their plate with planning, scoping, and the work itself.
+Excavation professionals have enough on their plate with planning, scoping, and the work.
 We’ll save them the headache by finding the best coverage and premiums for them and their projects.

 Start today with a free online quote and see what low-cost excavation contractor you and your company may qualify for.